 Deal with pests.
 Something bugging your plant?
 Jerusalem Cherry is sometimes infested by aphids, whiteflies or spider mites.
 Regular misting with tepid water will help to prevent an infestation of spider mites, which prefer hot, dry conditions.
 Use an insecticide, if needed.
 Organic neem oil insecticide is an effective treatment for many pests.

-Light: Put your plant in a bright location where it will get a few hours of direct sun each day.
+Light: Put your houseplant in a bright location where it will get a few hours of direct sun each day.
 You can move it outdoors for the summer, if you want.
 Bring it in before the first frost and you'll enjoy its colorful display through the holiday season.

 Soil: Any good-quality, all-purpose potting mix.

 Propagation: Stem cuttings or seeds.
-Take stem cuttings in spring and root them in moist potting mix.
+Take stem cuttings from Jerusalem Cherry in spring and root them in moist potting mix.
 Gather seeds from ripe fruits and sow in pots indoors in early spring.